sigmaterra/geokernels/README.md

-# geokernels: fast geo-spatial distance and geodesic kernel computation
+# geokernels: fast geo-spatial distance and geodesic kernel computation for machine learning
 This Python package provides fast geo-spatial distance computation and geodesic distance kernels (e.g. for distance pairwise matrix calculation and Gaussian Process regressions).
-The geodesic kernel package is tailored to integrate numpy asrrays and scikit-learn's Gaussian Process models and can be used as drop-in replacement for sklearn.gaussian_process.kernels.
+The geodesic kernel package is tailored to integrate geodesic kernels for scikit-learn's Gaussian Process models and can be used as drop-in replacement for sklearn.gaussian_process.kernels.

 Improvements over current geodesic distance implementations: